Purush-5268/Paidipilli_Purushotham_RISC-V-SOC-VSD-Week_5/README.md

-# 🚀 OpenROAD Flow: From RTL to Placement - A Complete Guide
+## 🚀 OpenROAD Flow: From RTL to Placement

 This guide provides a detailed walkthrough of setting up the OpenROAD-flow-scripts environment, running a digital design from RTL to the placement stage, and visualizing the results.
 It also documents common installation errors and their solutions, offering a complete record of the VLSI physical design process for the `gcd` (Greatest Common Divisor) example design.